GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Experiment: Object 3D Reconstruction

 \subsection{System Characteristics and Performance}

 We run GelSLAM in offline mode on all object videos.
+We focus on offline reconstruction here, as offline shape reconstruction is sufficient for most reconstruction applications, and discuss online reconstruction in Section \ref{sec:online_reconstruction}.
 Since the objects provide sufficient texture, we apply fixed and less conservative thresholds for NormalFlow failure detection: the estimate is rejected if $\text{CCS} < 0.7$ or $\text{SCR} < 0.3$ across all objects.
 Table \ref{tab:reconstruction_statistics} summarizes reconstruction statistics for four objects with varying video lengths, and Fig. \ref{fig:pose_graphs} shows their corresponding pose graphs.

 Tactile reconstruction produces significantly more loop closures than typical indoor SLAM \cite{murartal15}.
 In indoor environments, loops typically form at specific topological features such as corridor or road intersections.
 In contrast, tactile keyframes are densely distributed across the object surface, enabling loop closures to occur wherever the sensor revisits a region.
 This frequent loop formation is essential for tactile reconstruction due to the inherently local nature of touch.
 Moreover, the high number of tracking sessions in tactile scanning reflects frequent re-localization, further increasing reliance on robust loop detection.
 These challenges require robust outlier rejection using only local information, which GelSLAM demonstrates to be effective.
 In Table \ref{tab:reconstruction_statistics}, none of the detected loops were false positives, as even a single outlier can lead to catastrophic behavior.
 Fig. \ref{fig:reconstruction_loop_detection} shows four examples of the detected loops.
 Even under challenging conditions such as large object rotation (second row), low surface texture (third row), and minimal overlap (fourth row), our loop detection method reliably identifies valid loops.